PocketFM-Research/MAGNET/README.md

 - `max_plan_revisions=1`
 - `rag_k=2`

-The default story is the corner-store romance scenario, not the ant-and-dove scenario.
+The default story is the flood-rescue scenario unless `FABLE_NAME` is set.

 ## What The System Does